 Another passage talks about how out of the abundance of the heart the mouth speaks.
 Many times words have came forth out of my mouth that shocked me.
 I thought, “Wow, that’s in there?”

-Saul probably wasn’t even aware of this because most of the time we are not aware of our own hearts.
-So, Saul begins to blame the prophet for the situation because after all he was late.
+Saul probably wasn’t even aware of his man pleasing because most of the time we are not aware of our own hearts.
+So, Saul begins to blame the prophet for the situation because after all, he was late.
 Or was he?
 Let’s read that and make sure we get the full picture.

-Samuel was late in Saul’s eyes because the people were in fear and asking him to do something.
+Samuel was late in Saul’s eyes.
+Why?
+Because the people were in fear and asking him to do something.
 Didn’t he just do what any king would do?
 No. . .
 It was not his job to offer the sacrifices.
 It was the prophet’s job.
 And I guarantee you, Samuel was right on time.

 Later on, Saul was given instructions to completely and utterly destroy the Amalekites and their animals.
-But Saul liked the best of the fat of the land and he kept the best sheep, oxen, and fatlings and worse, he kept the king alive–the one HaShem ordered to be killed.
-Listen to how he talks to Samuel and makes excuses for his actions.
+But Saul liked the best of the fat of the land, and he kept the best sheep, oxen, and fatlings and worse, he kept the king alive–the one HaShem ordered to be killed.
+This king is alive today in a spirit form, and it wants to destroy the prophetic voice and cause men to bow to it.
+Listen to how Saul talks to Samuel and makes excuses for his actions.

 “Then Samuel said to Saul, “Stop!
 Listen to what the Lord told me last night!”

 “What did he tell you?”
 Saul asked.